A Mighty Girl's top picks of girl-empowering graphic novels for children!

 Fans of Neil Gaiman’s Coraline will love this graphic novel adaptation.
 After entering an alternate world that seems like a strange (but better) mirror of her own, Coraline discovers that it’s important to be careful what you wish for — while this world is full of interesting things and delicious treats, it’s also home to the “other mother” who intends to keep her forever!
 And when Coraline’s real parents are kidnapped into the other world, she’ll have to find a way to free all three of them.
 Russell’s realistic illustrations make the other world even more eerie; kids will also enjoy getting to compare the images in the graphic novel to how they pictured the characters in the book.

 Jo, April, Mal, Molly and Ripley are best friends who are looking forward to a fun few weeks at camp, that is, until they see a woman turn into a giant bear!
 Suddenly, the friends find themselves in the midst of mysterious and supernatural adventures.
 Fortunately, “Miss Qiunzella Thiskwin Penniquiqul Thistle Crumpet’s Camp for Hardcore Lady-Types” can provide them with all the skills they need.
 It’s going to be quite the unexpected summer!
 This collection gathers issues 1 to 4 of this fun series, which also makes reference to inspiring women of history.
-Fans of the first volume will also want to check out the rest of the Lumberjanes series, including the newest release, Lumberjanes Volume 10: Parents' Day.
+Fans of the first volume will also want to check out more of the Lumberjanes series.